Manaswwm/lung_rnaseq/README.md

 This is a longitudinal study spanning three weeks post the surfactant exposure to the lung organoids.

 This project was in collaboration with [Dr Martin Beukema](https://www.rug.nl/staff/m.beukema/)

+The scripts used in this repository were inspired by [TRAVIT](https://github.com/Manaswwm/TRAVIT)